S3-working-group/s3-practical-guide/src/building-organizations/domain.md

 ![right,fit](img/tension-driver-domain/driver-response-full.png)

+_A domain is the set of subdrivers an organization may benefit from addressing when  responding to a driver._

 _A **domain** is an area of influence, (semi-) autonomy and accountability._

 Building an organization from domains defined along organizational drivers facilitates effective collaboration by creating enabling constraints and clear and logical parameters for accountablility.